Sanders headlining event aimed at boosting Democrats

 Former presidential candidate Bernie Sanders will headline a Louisville event aimed at helping re-energize Kentucky's downtrodden Democratic Party.

-The independent senator from Vermont will be joined by Democratic national chairman Tom Perez at the Tuesday evening event.
+The independent senator from Vermont will be joined by Democratic national chairman Tom Perez at the event Tuesday night.
 Their appearance is part of a national tour called "Come Together and Fight Back."

 They're promoting an agenda that includes raising the minimum wage, providing pay equity for women, rebuilding roads and bridges, passing immigration reform and making public colleges tuition-free.